cindyl5697/sep11-freedom-project/entries/entry03.md

 <div class="container">
 <div class="the_task_container">
 ```
-The two lines shown **above** are the class containers for the code that will be explained in the **following** code snippet.
+The two lines are shown **above** are the class containers for the code that will be explained in the **following** code snippet.
 The next following 2 lines of code help us introduce the button for the task.
 ```HTML
 <div class = "the_task_data">
 <p id="the_task_title"></p>